 The VOEvent listener will connect to this address to receive GCNs.
+If empty, then completely disable the GCN listener.

 We are temporarily using the pre-registered port 8096 for receiving proprietary LIGO/Virgo alerts on emfollow.ligo.caltech.edu.
 This means that the capability to receive GCNs requires setting up a site configuration in advance with Scott Barthelmey.